Department of Computer Science

 Lakehead is a comprehensive university with a reputation for innovative programs and cutting-edge research.
 Our campuses are located in Thunder Bay on the traditional lands of the Fort William First Nation, Signatory to the Robinson Superior Treaty of 1850 and in Orillia on the traditional territory of the Anishinaabeg, and Rama First Nation.
 Lakehead University acknowledges the history that many nations hold in the areas around our campuses and is committed to a relationship with Métis, Inuit and First Nations peoples.
 Lakehead has approximately 10,000 students and 2,160 faculty and staff.
 With an emphasis on collaborative learning and independent critical thinking and a multidisciplinary teaching approach, Lakehead offers a variety of degree and diploma programs at the undergraduate, graduate, and doctoral levels through its nine faculties, which includes Business Administration, Education, Engineering, Health and Behavioural Sciences, Natural Resources Management, Science and Environmental Studies, Social Sciences and Humanities, Graduate Studies, and Faculty of Law.
 For further information, please visit: www.lakeheadu.ca.

-The Department of Biology at Lakehead University has one of the largest undergraduate enrolments on campus, with a dynamic group of interdisciplinary researchers with active field and laboratory research programs in ecology, evolution, molecular biology.
-This ad is one of three currently being advertised as a cluster of positions, providing a unique opportunity for faculty renewal.
-Several government and not-for-profit organizations located in Thunder Bay offer significant opportunities for collaborative research, including the Centre for Northern Forest Ecosystem Research (CNFER) of the Ontario Ministry of Natural Resources and the Wildlife Conservation Society of Canada.
+The Department of Biology at Lakehead University has one of the largest undergraduate enrolments on campus, with a dynamic group of interdisciplinary researchers with active field and laboratory research programs in ecology, evolution and molecular biology.
+Significant opportunities also exist to work and potentially teach with the Collaborative Doctor of Veterinary Medicine Program in Rural and Northern Community Practice (CDVMP) co-delivered with the University of Guelph starting in Fall of 2027.
+Several government and not-for-profit organizations located in Thunder Bay offer significant opportunities for collaborative research, including the Centre for Northern Forest Ecosystem Research (CNFER) of the Ontario Ministry of Natural Resources, the Wildlife Conservation Society of Canada and the IISD Experimental Lakes Area (www.iisd.org/ela).
 Lakehead University is also a member of the Ontario Universities Program in Field Biology (www.oupfb.ca) which provides exceptional opportunities for field-based instruction.
-Lakehead University has several centralized labs to support research, including the Claude Garton E. Herbarium, Lakehead University Environmental Laboratory, Lakehead University Instrumentation Lab, Paleo DNA Laboratory for molecular-based research, and aquatic-based research through the Biology Aquatic Facility and Aquatic Toxicology Research Centre and the IISD Experimental Lakes Area.
-In addition, Lakehead supports the Agricultural Research Station (LUARS) which provides exceptional opportunities for experimental research only minutes from campus.
+Lakehead University has several centralized labs to support research, including the Lakehead University Animal Care Facility, Lakehead University Environmental Laboratory, Lakehead University Instrumentation Lab, Paleo DNA Laboratory for molecular-based research, and aquatic-based research through the Biology Aquatic Facility and Aquatic Toxicology Research Centre.

-Review of applications will begin after 5 January 2025 and will continue until the position is filled.
-To apply for the position, submit an electronic application (in the form of one PDF document) by e-mail and quote Reference #SES-2025-26-03 in the cover letter and e-mail subject line of the e-mail.
+Review of applications will begin after 20 December 2025 and will continue until the position is filled.
+To apply for the position, submit an electronic application (in the form of one PDF document) by e-mail and quote Reference #SES-2026-27-01 in both the letter of interest and subject line of the e-mail.
 For full consideration, the application must include: (a) a letter of interest; (b) curriculum vitae; (c) a 2-page statement of research interests outlining activities the candidate would undertake as a Lakehead faculty member; (d) a teaching dossier outlining the candidate’s teaching philosophy, evidence of teaching effectiveness and teaching experience highlighting experiential learning and online or alternative modes of course delivery where relevant, as well as course outlines and teaching evaluations for previously taught courses if available; (e) a one-page statement outlining the candidate's understanding and commitment to developing an equitable, diverse and inclusive research and teaching environment; (f) the names and contact information of three references and (g) a completed Confirmation of Eligibility to Work in Canada.pdf form.

 Applicants should submit their electronic application quoting the above reference number to: